webplatform/docs/svg/elements/filter/index.md

 ===Units and Coordinates for Filter Effects===
 ====filterUnits====
-By default, the units and coodinate system for the filter effects region (x,y,width,height) of a filter element is measured relative to the element referencing the filter.
+By default, the units and coodinate system for the filter effects region (x,y,width,height) of a filter element is set relative to the element referencing the filter.
 In SVG terms, this is called the "objectBoundingBox".
 When we write <code>x="50%"</code> it means "set the starting x position of the filter region at the left side of the referencing element + 50% of the width of the element".

 But you may also specify the units and coordinates by setting the <code>filterUnits</code> property.
 The two alternatives are "objectBoundingBox" (the default which we're just described) or "userSpaceOnUse". userSpaceOnUse sets the filter units and the coordinate system to the canvas of the referencing element, or in SVG terms, the "userSpaceOnUse".